kubermatic/docs/content/kubecarrier/v0.3/glossary/_index.md

 You can read more about it in the Kubernetes documentation about [Admission Controllers][admission-controllers].

 - `MutatingWebhookConfiguration`
-  Can be used to set defaults or overwise manipulate custom resources before validation and storage.
+  Can be used to set defaults or otherwise manipulate custom resources before validation and storage.

 - `ValidatingWebhookConfiguration`
   Can be used to validate custom resources on creation or update.